How to Make the Best Iced Tea this Summer

-Welcome to the Dog Days of Summer!
-It seems like we waited forever for Winter to make its way off stage, but now, as we make our way through the long sultry days and steamy nights, we're happy to have a dripping, clinking, glass of iced tea.
-With that in mind, here’s some tips and tricks from your friends at the Organic Positively Tea Company.
+Bring on the sun!
+It seems like we waited forever for winter to make its way off stage, but now, as we make our way through the long, sultry days and balmy nights, we're happy to have a dripping, iced-out glass of tea.

 The classic iced tea you get at most restaurants or make at home is most likely black tea—typically Assam or a blend of Assam and Nilgiri teas.
-If you're looking for that particular nostalgic flavor, Positively Tea has Organic Assam TGFOP Black Tea and Organic Nilgiri FBOP Black Tea.
+If you're looking for that particular nostalgic flavor, Positively Tea has Organic Assam TGFOP and Organic Nilgiri FBOP.
 Both of these make amazing iced tea all by themselves, but we've found that a blend of two parts Assam to one part Nilgiri creates an outstandingly smooth and delicious blend.
 Whether you enjoy it with lemon, sweetened, or straight out of the fridge, this blend will transport you to a lazy mid-summer day.

-Fruit teas have gained in popularity so if you're looking for a little more variety in your summer beverages, our black tea fruit blends, such as Ginger Orange Peach, Passion Fruit, Mango Tango, and Juicy Peach lend themselves particularly well to making the thirst-quenching brews you'll be craving as the temperature soars!
+Fruit teas have blown up, so if you're looking for a little more variety in your summer bevs, our black tea fruit blends, such as Ginger Orange Peach, Passion Fruit, Mango Tango, and Juicy Peach lend themselves particularly well to making the thirst-quenching brews you'll be craving as the temperatures soar!
 Bring a fresh batch to your next BBQ and it's guaranteed to be the hit of the party!
-Use either the Hot Brew or the Cold Brew method below and sweeten with sugar, honey, or Stevia if desired.
+Check out the cold brew method below and sweeten with sugar, honey, or stevia if you like.

 Time to Thai One On!